nowarp/nowarp.github.io/docs/hacking/building-from-source.md

-# Building from Source
+# Developing Misti

 ## Prerequisites

 Before you begin, please refer to the [Getting Started documentation](https://nowarp.io/tools/misti/docs/next/tutorial/getting-started) for the required system dependencies.
-This helps avoid maintaining the list of dependencies in multiple places.

 ## Cloning the Repository